-- Do not spill any liquid on or under the seats. - Do not put any object under the passenger's seat. - Make sure any objects are positioned properly on the floor.
-Improperly positioned objects can interfere with the advanced airbag sensors. - All occupants should sit upright and wear their seat belts properly. - Do not cover the passenger's side dashboard with a cloth, towel, cover, etc. - Make sure the floor mat behind the front passenger's seat is hooked to the floormat anchor.
-An improperly placed mat can interfere with the advanced airbag sensors.
+- · Do not spill any liquid on or under the seats. - Do not put any object under the passenger's seat. - Make sure any objects are positioned properly on the floor.
+Improperly positioned objects can interfere with the advanced airbag sensors. - All occupants should sit upright and wear their seat belts properly. - Do not cover the passenger's side dashboard with a cloth, towel, cover, etc.

-■ Side Airbags
+Side Airbags

-The side airbags help protect the torso and pelvis of the driver or a front passenger during a moderate-to-severe side impact.
+The side airbags help protect the upper torso and pelvis of the driver or a front passenger during a moderate-to-severe side impact.
 They are housed in the outside edge of the driver's and front passenger's seat-backs.
 Both are marked SIDE AIRBAG.

-■ Side Curtain Airbags
+Side Curtain Airbags

-Side curtain airbags help protect the heads of the driver and passengers in the outer seating positions during a moderate-to-severe side impact.
+Side curtain airbags help protect the heads of the driver and passengers in outer seating positions during a moderate-to-severe side impact.
 The side curtain airbags equipped in this vehicle are also designed to help reduce the likelihood of partial and complete ejection of vehicle occupants through side windows in crashes, particularly rollover crashes.

 The side curtain airbags are located in the ceiling above the side windows on both sides of the vehicle.
-Both are marked SIDE CURTAIN AIRBAG.

-The side curtain airbags are designed to deploy in a rollover, moderate-to-severe side impact, or a moderate-to-severe angled frontal collision.
-If the SRS control unit senses that your vehicle is about to roll over, it immediately deploys both side curtain airbags and activates both front seat belt tensioners.
+The side curtain airbags are deigned to deploy in a rollover or moderate-to-severe side impact.
+If the SRS control unit senses that your vehicles is about to roll over, it immediately deploys both side curtain airbags and activates both front seat belt tensioners.
 If the impact is on the passenger's side, the passenger's side curtain airbag will inflate even if there are no occupants on that side of the vehicle.

 To get the best protection from the side curtain airbags, occupants should wear their seat belts properly and sit upright and well back in their seats.